Learning Geodesics of Geometric Shape Deformations From Images: Introduction

-Recent research on neural operators have been explored to learn the solution of orginary /partical differential equations (O/PDEs)~\citep{lu2019deeponet,bhattacharya2021model,li2020neural,li2020fourier}.
+Recent research on neural operators have been explored to learn the solution of ordinary /partial differential equations (O/PDEs)~\citep{lu2019deeponet,bhattacharya2021model,li2020neural,li2020fourier}.
 Among these, a notable work is the Fourier neural operator (FNO)~\citep{li2020fourier}, which achieves an inference time orders of magnitude faster than traditional numerical solutions to the fluid flow Navier-Stokes equations~\citep{constantin1988navier}, without sacrificing accuracy.
-Inspired by the work of~\citep{li2020fourier}, a research group had an initial attempt to utilize Fourier neural operators to as a surrogate to learn the solution to geodesic flows governed by the well known Euler-Poincaré differential equation (EPDiff)~\citep{arnold1966,miller2006} in the context of optimization-based image registration~\citep{wu2023neurepdiff}.
-However, it still needs a conventional iterative optimization-based scheme for estimating the initial velocity fields during the registration inference phase.
+Inspired by the work of~\citep{li2020fourier}, a research group had an initial attempt to utilize Fourier neural operators as a surrogate to learn the solution to geodesic flows governed by the well-known Euler-Poincaré differential equation (EPDiff)~\citep{arnold1966,miller2006} in the context of optimization-based image registration~\citep{wu2023neurepdiff}.
+Similarly, a group of research work formulate image registration as learning a transformation flow between images, where the deformation trajectories are obtained by integrating time-dependent velocity fields approximated by neural networks within a neural ODE framework~\citep{sun2024medical,wu2022nodeo}.
+However, they still need a conventional iterative optimization-based scheme for estimating the initial velocity fields during the registration inference phase.